Sudip123Chakraborty/auv_summer_2019/README.md

  ![the photo of apple](https://images.pexels.com/photos/257840/pexels-photo-257840.jpeg?cs=srgb&dl=apple-blur-branch-257840.jpg&fm=jpg)

 ```
-this is auv_summer training 2019
+And this is auv_summer training 2019 documentation
 you are welcome
 ```
 |name       | email               |